compromisedusername/api-quiz/README.md

 ## Description

 API quiz in Nestjs, Graphql, Postgres.
-Running in Docker.
+Containerized in Docker.

 ## Running the app